Durvesh7k/med-blocks/README.md

 With Med-Blocks, patients have complete control over their data and can grant permission to healthcare providers to access their records.
 This ensures that patient privacy is protected and that sensitive medical information is only accessible to authorized parties.

 Moreover, Med-Blocks can streamline the process of sharing patient data between healthcare providers, reducing administrative costs and improving patient outcomes.
-For instance, if a patient needs to be transferred to another hospital, their records can be quickly and securely transferred to the new facility, ensuring continuity of care.
+For instance, if a patient needs to  transferred to another hospital, their records can be quickly and securely transferred to the new facility, ensuring continuity of care.

 Overall, Med-Blocks represents a significant step forward in the digitalization of healthcare records, providing a secure, decentralized, and accessible platform for patients and healthcare providers alike.